yokolet/new-note/algo/strings/2022-09-12-count-binary-substrings.md

 - String
 date: 2022-09-12 21:37 +0900
 ---
-## Introduction
-The problem asks substrings, which means sequential search is required.
-If we look at the problem closely, the key to solve problem is: how many same characters continues.

 ## Problem Description
 > Given a binary string `s`, return the number of non-empty substrings that